ColuLocalNetwork/CLN-solidity/docs/reference/IssuanceFactory.md

 - **State mutability**: `nonpayable`
 - **Signature hash**: `d9eb547b`

-normal send cc to the market maker contract, sender must approve() before calling method. can only be called by ownersending CC will return CLN from the reserve to the sender.
+normal send CC to the market maker contract, sender must approve() before calling method. can only be called by ownersending CC will return CLN from the reserve to the sender.

 #### Inputs